<img alt="" src="https://secure.wauk1care.com/164394.png" style="display:none;">

 As time went on, I found myself gaining even more confidence in myself and my work and would rarely need help and instead just reported on my progress.
 Being able to do more and more by myself made me feel proud because I was for the most part the only one working on big sections of the site as well as the acceptance environment, which behaved quite differently to the test environment as well as needing its own pipeline.

 When starting a new project, it’s crucial to establish a solid testing strategy that encompasses various types of testing, such as regression tests, integration tests, and performance tests.
-Collaborating with the testing team and the development team ensures that the testing plan aligns with the overall project goals.
+Collaboration between the testing team and the development team ensures that the testing plan aligns with the overall project goals.

 Utilising appropriate testing tools and maintaining a comprehensive test suite with relevant test data can significantly enhance the software testing process.
 Engaging in exploratory testing helps uncover unexpected issues, while a well-structured CI/CD pipeline facilitates continuous integration and delivery.